farnazpeace/pilot-sc4-cycle1/README.md

 5. Set up Flink
 6. Start Rserve with the MapMatching algorithm
 7. Set up Elasticsearch with the FCD schema
-8. Start the FCD Flink job
+8. Submit the FCD job to Flink
 9. Start Kibana

 ## Configuration of the Dashboards Integrator UI